U.S. Labor Dept delays unveiling of new fiduciary plan to 2015

 The securities industry has said it supports a fiduciary standard for both brokers and investment advisers.
 But the industry wants a new fiduciary standard that would streamline regulations for both types of advisers and allow it to maintain certain business practices, such as selling funds that are branded with a brokerage's name.

 Some legislators and the securities industry have called for the Labor Department and SEC to coordinate the plans they are developing.
-That would avoid problems such as regulations that contradict.
+[ID: nL1N0IJ2DO] That would avoid problems such as regulations that contradict.

 "Premature actions by the (Labor Department), whether now or in January, could undermine the SEC's work to improve upon the standard of conduct owed by broker-dealers and investment advisers to retail clients," said Kenneth Bentsen, Jr., president and chief executive of the Securities Industry and Financial Markets Association, in a statement late on Tuesday.